avinash874/avinash874/README.md

 # 💫 About Me:

-Hi, my name is Avinash Singh and I'm from Mirzapur , Uttar Pradesh I am pursuing B.Tech.
+Hi, my name is Avinash Singh and
+I am pursuing B.Tech.
 (CSE) from MMMUT Gorakhpur.
 As a Full-Stack developer, I enjoy tackling new challenges and continuously expanding my skillset.
 I am proficient in Javascript, as well as have knowledge in programming languages such as C++, MongoDB , React JS.
 I have a passion for working with Node.js, MongoDB, and modern Javascript libraries and frameworks  like React.js

-I am also interested in building new Web Technologies and Products, as well as exploring areas related to Web Development I aim to blend innovation with functionality to solve real-world problems.<br><br>My journey spans frontend, backend, and cloud integration, with a strong interest in DevOps and scalable architecture.
+I am also interested in building new Web Technologies and Products, as well as exploring areas related to Web Development I aim to blend innovation with functionality to solve real-world problems.<br><br>My journey spans frontend, backend, and cloud integration, scalable architecture.
 I love contributing to team-driven tech events and initiatives that inspire growth and collaboration.<br><br>I'm a lifelong learner and team player, always exploring new tools and technologies to create better, smarter, and more efficient software.
 Through my projects and leadership roles, I strive to make meaningful contributions to the developer ecosystem.<br><br>

 ## 🌐 Socials: